a-milenkin/MB-Python-2022/README.md

 ![lesson](images/lesson.PNG)

-Additional to it we will send records of online seminars to google.drive [folder](https://drive.google.com/drive/folders/1SwDxcrYsh_1dwjS7AuvwdzIjDlFeq-KW?usp=sharing)
+**!!!Additional to it we will send records of online seminars to google.drive [folder](https://drive.google.com/drive/folders/1SwDxcrYsh_1dwjS7AuvwdzIjDlFeq-KW?usp=sharing)**

 ## Homework and credit